ghgemmer/yotagrabber/output/Readme.txt

                     Usually From and To Date will now appear.
-                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet "FirstAddedDate" - Date the VIN first appeared in inventory retrieved from the website (or reappeared afte disappearing).
+                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet "FirstAddedDate" - Date and time the VIN first appeared in inventory retrieved from the website (or reappeared after disappearing).
-"infoDateTime" -  the date and time that the row was updated from the inventory website.
+"infoDateTime" -  Date and time that the row was updated from the inventory website.
 "Dealer Lat" -  Dealer Latitude
 "Dealer Long" - Dealer Longitude.
 "CenterLat" -  Latitude of a user desired Center location.
 User manually fills in this desired location in the spreadsheet